Sometimes, all we need is to say yes.

 • Palaka Siargao Dive Center – It is an International Diving and Freediving School, specialized in teaching PADI scubadiving courses and AIDA freediving courses, for beginners and experienced divers.

-What Basic Freediving Gears to buy?
+What basic freediving gear to buy?

-Freediving Low volume Mask
+Freediving Low Volume Mask

 • Low volume- for easier equalization.